avaneev/a5hash/README.md

 The `a5hash()` function available in the `a5hash.h` file implements a fast 64-bit hash function, designed for hash-table, hash-map, and bloom-filter uses.
-The function's code is portable, cross-platform, scalar, zero-allocation, and is header-only, inlineable C (C++ compatible).
-Provided 64-bit and 128-bit hash functions of the `a5hash` family are compatible with 32-bit platforms, but the use of them there is not recommended due to lacking performance.
+The function's code is portable, cross-platform, scalar, zero-allocation, header-only, inlinable C (C++ compatible).
+Provided 64-bit and 128-bit hash functions of the `a5hash` family are compatible with 32-bit platforms, but the use of them there is not recommended due to reduced performance.
 On 32-bit platforms it is recommended to use the available `a5hash32()` function which provides a native 32-bit compatibility, if 32-bit hash values are enough.